Leoguzzo/hello_word/README.md

-This is a simply calcolator for PASCAL.
+This is a simply calculator for PASCAL.
+What do you think about it?